jgarc172/code-practice/Preparation/4-operators-control.md

 # Function Signature of Built-in Operators and Control Structures

 To take advantage and to make proper use of built-in operators and control structures, it helps to understand their inherent function signature.
-By doing so, we can see that the applying of these operators and control structures requires the input of values of a given type, or that some of them will produce a value of a given type.
+By doing so, we can see that the applying of these operators and control structures requires the input of values of a given type, and that some of them will produce a value of a given type.

 ## Built-in Operators
 Here is a list of some of the common built-in operators in the programming languages used in the exercises: